David Hasselhoff and Paul Reubens? Stars Who Were Once Roommates | Wealth of Geeks

 1. Robin Williams and Christopher Reeve

 Robin Williams and Christopher Reeve were great friends when they were both alive and were even roommates for a while.
-They met at Juilliard in the 1970s and supported one another’s career throughout their whole friendship.
+They met at Juilliard in the 1970s and supported one another’s careers throughout their friendship.
 While they had very different personalities in many ways, they got along extremely well.

 2. Emma Stone and Bradley Cooper